Anonymous-cat1/Scratch-Studio-Spammer/README.md

 # Scratch-Studio-mass-project-adder
-Add a project into 1000s of studios!
-Granted it would take a billion years but it works.
+Add a project into ~300 studios!
+Granted it would take an hour or two but it works.

+The 300 studios cap is a limitation of the scratch API, I'm guessing to prevent things like this lmao... the code will auto stop once it has reached 300 successful studios, (or whatever you set the limit to)

 A branch of code made by https://scratch.mit.edu/users/spentine on scratch.